Maverick616/digital-writing-project/README.md

 # digital-writing-project

-A story about a main character searching for love and getting everything but.
+A short renpy story about a main character searching for love and getting everything but.

 ## Doki Doki SSS Kyun Renpy Story:
 -